 I keep this item on my home screen.
-With one tap, Workflow looks up my current location, queries Apple Maps for driving directions, and creates a text message to my wife telling her where I am and when I'll be home.
+With one tap, I can look up my current location, query Apple Maps for driving directions, and create a text message to my wife telling her where I am and when I'll be home.
 All I have to do is tap the blue arrow to send the message.

 A simple two-step workflow lets you create a one-button command to play a specific playlist in the Music app.
 If you've got a go-to playlist for running (or any other reason), this can be a quick shortcut to instant gratification.

-While Workflow contains powerful connections to other iOS apps, it's got some tricks up its own sleeve, including some powerful image-manipulation features.
-The Post a Meme workflow lets you pick an image from your photo library, overlay text atop it and save the resulting image back to your photo library; Workflow then prompts you to share the image via social media.
+While Shortcuts contains powerful connections to other iOS apps, it's got some tricks up its own sleeve, including some powerful image-manipulation features.
+You can pick an image from your photo library, overlay text atop it and save the resulting image back to your photo library; you're then prompted you to share the image via social media.

-Workflow's newsreader queries a bunch of top news outlets and lets you choose which stories you want to read, opening them in Safari tabs.
+Shortcuts' newsreader queries a bunch of top news outlets and lets you choose which stories you want to read, opening them in Safari tabs.
 Like all workflows, you can edit the initial source list and replace it with the sites you care about.
-It's hardly a full-fledged newsreader, but it goes to show just how flexible and powerful Workflow can be.
+It's hardly a full-fledged newsreader, but it goes to show just how flexible and powerful Shortcuts can be.

 This is one of the simplest workflows you could imagine, but it's so useful.
 Just choose a phone number and add the workflow to your Today widget, and you've got a one-tap shortcut to call someone important.